Archive product

 Description

-Set of neoclassical silver candlesticks made of embossed foil, with a round base and fluted stem decorated with leafy and geometric borders.
+Set of neoclassical silver candlesticks made from embossed foil, with a round base and fluted stem decorated with leafy and geometric borders.
 Milanese pierced candlesticks, silversmith Francesco Liverti, 1820.

 Minimal wear near the candle and on the base, consistent with 19th-century dating.